a-b-street/abstreet/docs/design.md

 moment.
 This should let the start/goal selection and the parallelization of paths happen at a more outer layer, in the sim aggregator.

+... and now for scenarios / spawners. these get to run every step, trying to introduce new things in the different simulations. if a parked car can't currently begin departing, it'll keep trying every tick.

 ## Intersection policies for pedestrians ##

 Before figuring out how pedestrians will deterministically use intersections alongside cars, recall how cars currently work...